What is Basic Disclosure, And Why is it Important?

 A Basic Disclosure check is not a legal requirement for any job; however, employers are within their rights to request one for prospective employees, and make employment decisions based on the results.

-Employers occasionally request a Basic disclosure in situations where themselves or their customers would benefit from peace-of-mind knowing that their employees have an acceptable criminal record.
+Employers tend to request Basic Disclosure checks in situations where themselves or their customers would benefit from peace-of-mind knowing that their employees have an acceptable criminal record.
+Who defines ‘acceptable’?
+That’s up to the employer.

 An example we often see here at Aaron’s Department is Airlines requesting basic DBS checks for their staff, particularly baggage handlers.
-These workers will be left unsupervised with customers’ valuables, so it’s understandable why employers wouldn’t want somebody with a criminal history involving theft working in such a role.
+These workers will be left unsupervised with customers’ valuables, so it’s easy to see why employers wouldn’t want somebody with a recent history of theft working in such a role.

 Employers can only make recruitment decisions based on unspent convictions – which are the only things revealed on a Basic disclosure check.
-Spent convictions do show up on Standard and Enhanced checks, but employers must not let spent convictions influence their view of the candidate.
+Spent convictions are disclosed on Standard and Enhanced disclosures, but even then, employers must not let spent convictions influence their view of the candidate.

-For more information on spent and unspent convictions, read our informative article, The Difference Between Spent and Unspent Convictions.
+For more information on spent and unspent convictions, have a read of our article:

 The Differences Between Basic, Standard, and Enhanced Disclosures